Last Modified: 16 Sep 2013

 Our group trips are designed for shared accommodation and don't involve a compulsory single supplement.
 Single travellers share with people of the same gender in accommodation ranging from twin to multishare.
 Some of our itineraries have accommodation booked on a mixed gender share basis and where applicable this will be specified in our Trip Notes.
 On a selection of our trips, you have the option to pay a single supplement to ensure that you have your own room (where available).
 Please note that this only applies to accommodation during the tour - pre-trip and post-trip accommodation will be booked on a single room basis.

-Kongoni Mobile Tented Camp (2 nts), Lobo Wildlife Lodge (1 nt), Ilboru Safari Lodge (1 nt), Country Lodge (1 nt), Bougainvillea Lodge (1 nt), Ngorongoro Sopa Lodge (1 nt)
+Kongoni Mobile Tented Camp (2 nts), Ilboru Safari Lodge (1 nt), Country Lodge (1 nt), Lobo Wildlife Lodge (1 nt), Ngorongoro Sopa Lodge (1 nt), Bougainvillea Lodge (1 nt)

 The style of accommodation indicated in the day-to-day itinerary is a guideline.
 On rare occasions, alternative arrangements may need to be made due to the lack of availability of rooms in your selected accommodation.
 A similar standard of accommodation will be used in these instances.